Infinix Hot 10 price in Pakistan & specifications

-Xiaomi has released a new device in its Note series.
-The smartphone...

-The Infinix Hot 10 is now available for purchase.
-This phone is intended for those who cannot afford a more expensive smartphone.
+The Infinix Zero 20 is a high-end smartphone.
+It has an Octa-Core...

-The Infinix Hot 10 is powered by a MediaTek Helio G70 Octa-Core processor.
-It is a high-performance mid-range chipset.
+The Infinix Hot 10 smartphone is now on the market.
+It is powered by a chipset called MediaTek Helio G70, which is often found in midrange smartphones.

-The smartphone has a 6.6-inch IPS LCD capacitive touchscreen with a resolution of 720 x 1640 HD+.
-The phone comes preloaded with Android 10 and XOS 6.0.

-The device has 4 GB of RAM and 64 GB of internal storage.
-The amount of storage that can be expanded with a microSD card
+The Inifinix Hot 10 has 64 GB of storage space, which is enough for a day’s worth of data.

+The phone is powered by a battery with a capacity of 5,200 mAh.
+The screen on the Inifinix Hot 10 is 6.6 inches and has a resolution of 720 x 1640.

 |BUILD